tikel1/HA-isometric-animated-picture-card/docs/tutorial.md

 Pro tips:
 * Make sure the room is lit and light bulbs and lamps are off
 * Use wide lense

+## 2. Animate it in Kling

+Use any image to video tools in order to animate the image.
+You can create animation sequences of the covers, fans, day/night, etc'.
+In this example, I used [Kling.ai](https://klingai.com/h5-app/invitation?code=7BLZEBP5VTT5) (referral link).